simslab/scHPF/docs/select-k.rst

 Example workflow
 ================

-To maximize interpretability while being somewhat quantitative about choosing a number of factors, we usually train scHPF across a range of values of *K*, and select *K* using a heuristic suitable to our intended application (:ref:`examples<k-criteria>`).
+To maximize interpretability while being somewhat quantitative, we usually train scHPF across a range of *K* s, and select the number of factors using a heuristic suitable to our intended application (:ref:`example criteria<k-criteria>`).
 An example workflow might be:

-    1. Choose a suitable selection criteria for the problem at hand (:ref:`examples<k-criteria>`).
+    1. Choose an appropriate selection criteria for the problem at hand (:ref:`examples<k-criteria>`).

     2. Guess a number of factors, |K_0|, greater than the number of